WHY IS A VOCATIONAL EXPERT COMING TO MY HEARING?

 THE VOCATIONAL EXPERT IS A WITNESS AT YOUR HEARING

 The Judge combines your hearing testimony and the symptoms from your medical records to determine how your medical conditions impact you on the job.
 At the end of your hearing, the Judge will ask the VE questions.
 Likewise, your attorney will ask questions.
 Your attorney can also question the VE.
-Often it is VE testimony that determines whether you win or lose your SSD and SSI benefits.
+Often it is VE testimony that determines whether you win or lose your SSDI and SSI benefits.

 HYPOTHETICAL QUESTIONS FOR THE VOCATIONAL EXPERT